 The Reedy Creek Nature Preserve (at 2900 Rocky River Rd, Charlotte, NC 28215) actually boasts a pretty awesome playground made up of natural elements: like sand, stone, boulders, and logs.

 The McDowell Nature Preserve (at 15222 York Rd, Charlotte, NC 28278) has plenty of wildlife viewing opportunities plus public programs available, plus plenty of walking trails to slip away from city life.

-The Latta Plantation Nature Preserve (located at 6211 Sample Rd, Huntersville, NC 28078) is the county's largest and sits on Mountain Island...
-Lake.
+The Latta Plantation Nature Preserve (located at 6211 Sample Rd, Huntersville, NC 28078) is the county's largest and sits on Mountain Island Lake....
 Latta has bird feeding stations to watch feathered friends, a discovery hall, a butterfly garden, and more.
-The preserve here is also home of another item on this list, the Raptor Center, plus Latta Plantation, a fully restored, working 19th century farm, and Latta Equestrian Center, a horse riding facility that offers riding trails, pony rides, and more.
+The preserve here is also home to the Raptor Center, plus Latta Plantation, a fully restored, working 19th-century farm, and Latta Equestrian Center, a horse riding facility that offers riding trails, pony rides, and more.

 04 of 06